RebelToolbox/RebelDocumentation/tutorials/physics/using_kinematic_body_2d.rst

 Which movement method to use?
 -----------------------------

-A common question from new Godot users is: "How do you decide which movement function to use?"
+A common question from new Rebel users is: "How do you decide which movement function to use?"
 Often, the response is to use ``move_and_slide()`` because it's "simpler," but this is not necessarily the case.
 One way to think of it is that ``move_and_slide()`` is a special case, and ``move_and_collide()``